 H2A.
-Number of Enrolled Students Receiving Non-need-based Grants and Scholarships: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who received non-need-based gift aid.
-Numbers should reflect the cohort receiving the dollars reported in H1.
+Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degreeseeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional-not external-non-need-based scholarship or grant aid.
+Numbers should reflect the cohort awarded the dollars reported in H1.
 Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.

-First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad n) Number of students in line a who had no financial need and who received non-need-based gift aid (exclude those receiving athletic awards and tuition benefits) 340 690 71 o) Average dollar amount of non-need-based gift aid awarded to students in line n \$2147 \$2799 \$2022 p) Number of students in line a who received a non-need-based athletic grant or scholarship 17 72 0 q) Average dollar amount of non-need-based athletic grants and scholarships awarded to students in line p \$3498 \$4249 \$0
+First-time Full-time Less Than Full-time Undergrad Full-time Freshmen (Incl.
+Fresh) Undergrad n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 208 662 68 o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$2539 \$3202 \$1817 p) Number of students in line a who were awarded an institutional non- need-based athletic scholarship or grant 21 90 1 q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$3327 \$4136 \$1175